 Community Action Derby – funding information page on website

 Free access to funding databases

-Charities and other not-for-profits in Nottinghamshire and Leicestershire can access the Grant Finder database for free.
+Charities and other not-for-profits in Leicestershire can access the Grant Finder database for free.
 The database holds information on over 8,000 funding schemes including grants, loans and awards from local, regional and national UK government, European funding, charitable trusts and corporate sponsors.